What is osteosarcoma?

 The causes of osteosarcoma are unknown; however, there are some known risk factors, including:

-- Exposure to radiation – This might have occurred from treatment for another type of cancer, such as Hodgkin’s disease or non-Hodgkin’s lymphoma.
+- Exposure to radiation: This might have occurred from treatment for another type of cancer.
+This can take a few or several years to occur.

 How is osteosarcoma diagnosed?